HenriqueMedeiross/Gradient-descent-study/README.md

 # Gradient-descent

-Implementation of the gradient descent algorithm for polynomial regretion.
+Implementation of the gradient descent algorithm for polynomial regression.

 The gradient descent is based on the fact that we can minimize some cost function J using the negative gradient of this function achieving your local minimum.